 Film highlights include Captivated: The Trials of Pamela Smart (Sundance 2015), Kiki (Sundance Selects), Newtown (Sundance 2016).
 Her directorial debut, Love, Sadie, screened at the Festival de Cannes Short FilmCorner and was a Student Academy Awards semi-finalist.
 TV credits include work for HBO, Showtime, PBS, ESPN, MTV/MTV2, Discovery Channel, Animal Planet, & NOVA.
 As a youth-media educator, she's collaborated with young people to produce videos about social, cultural, and political issues that affect them.

-Smartypants credits include The Many Sad Fates of Mr. Toledano, The Secret Life of Muslims, The Secret Life of Scientists, short films for Columbia University and Princeton University, and branded content for Delta Air Lines.
+Smartypants credits include The Many Sad Fates of Mr. Toledano, The Secret Life of Muslims, The Secret Life of Scientists and Engineers, short films for Columbia University and Princeton University, and branded content for Delta Air Lines.

 Daniel Sousa is an Oscar-nominated animator based in Providence, RI.
 He has worked as a director and animator for numerous clients since 1995, and he taught animation at RISD, The Art Institute of Boston, The Museum School, Harvard University, Wheaton College, and more recently at the Animation Workshop in Denmark.
 His animation can be seen in work for Cartoon Network, Nesquik, Mr. Porter, Home Depot, Kia, NOVA, and Progressive.

 His films have been screened around the world in festivals such as Sundance, Ottawa, Annecy, and Hiroshima.
 His 2012 film Feral earned him an Academy Awards nomination for Best Animated Short in 2013.

 In collaboration with Smartypants, Dan has animated pieces for PBS, Walk Free, unPac, and The Secret Life of Muslims.